Innovation Districts vs. Research Parks

 The Elements of Innovation Districts

-Innovation districts blend economic, physical and networking assets in a way that encourages connection.
+These districts blend economic, physical and networking assets in a way that encourages connection.
 They are blurring lines that divide where we work, live and play, and are becoming crucial pieces of local and regional economic development strategies.
-Innovation districts are typically:
+They are typically:

 - Tied to at least one anchor institution.
 Research universities and research-oriented medical hospitals that partner with the district become known as the anchor institution.
 The institution’s R&D focus and access to capital provide a strong foundation for academic-industry collaboration that can lead to new businesses and drive job growth.

 - Mixed-use spaces.
-Innovation districts are where people can live, work and play.
+These areas are where people can live, work and play.
 They offer housing, office, amenities and retail spaces, ultimately encouraging inclusion and the formation of cross-industry relationships and partnerships.

 - Use repurposed land or structures.
-A hallmark of innovation districts is that they emerge in areas of previously developed land that’s no longer in use—think vacated warehouse districts or renovated buildings along waterfronts.
+A hallmark is that they emerge in areas of previously developed land that’s no longer in use—think vacated warehouse districts or renovated buildings along waterfronts.

 An Example of an Innovation District